rundexter/documentation/source/includes/_modules.md

 { 'Bar', 'Bar', undefined, null }
 ```

 The real power of Dexter lies in its ability to mix and match outputs from a variety of sources in order to provide input data for a given module.
-Well designed modules therefore must be able to accommodate as broad a spectrum of inputs as possible.
+Well designed modules must therefore be able to accommodate as broad a spectrum of inputs as possible.

 All module inputs are, under the hood, wrapped up in a single object `{}`.
-That object has properties for each input defined in the module's meta.json file `{ input1: null, input2: null}`.
-As an app is configured, the user creating the app maps different data sources to each of those inputs `input1 = output1, input2 = output2, {output 1: 1}, {output 2: 2}`.
+The input object's properties are explicitly defined in the module's meta.json file, and each defined property is always present in the compiled input `{ input1: null, input2: null}`.
+When an App is configured, its creator maps different data sources to each of your module's inputs `input1 = output1, input2 = output2, {output 1: 1}, {output 2: 2}`.
 When the app is executed, those mappings are evaluated, and the results bound to the input object `{input1: 1, input2: 2}`.

 The real fun begins when input data is mapped from sources that have multiple outputs `[{output1: 1}, {output1: 2}], {output2: 3}`.
-Our input system is flexible, so all the possible inputs get aggregated into our input object `{ input1: [1,2], input2: [3] }`.
-It's also possible that some configured mappings will produce no data at all `{ input2: 3 }`.
+Dexter's input system accommodates data sources with multiple outputs, so all available outputs get aggregated into our input object `{ input1: [1,2], input2: [3] }`.
+It's also possible that some configured mappings will produce no data at all `{ input1: null, input2: 3 }`.

-It's the job of you as the module creator to figure good rules for dealing with this variety of input data.
+It's your job as a module creator to figure good rules for dealing with this variety of possible input data.
 Is a particular input critical enough to warrant killing an App if it's missing?
 How do you deal with misaligned amounts of input?
 Which inputs can you only deal with 1 of, and which are safe to handle as arrays?

-Inputs can either be accessed directly by extracting them via `step.inputs()`, or wrapping individual inputs in a Dexter [data collection](#data-collections) by calling `step.input(key)`.
-You can verify that you have the data you need through any combination of assertions (assertion errors will cause the app to abort), explicit failures (calling `this.fail(...)` lets you give specific reasons for the error), or by providing defaults (calls to `input(key, default)` with a good fallback default value).
+Dexter provides some tools to help you execute your decisions.
+Inputs can either be accessed directly by extracting them via `step.inputs()`, or by wrapping individual inputs in a Dexter [data collection](#data-collections) by calling `step.input(key)`.
+You can then verify that you have the data you need through any combination of assertions (assertion errors will cause the app to abort), explicit failures (calling `this.fail(...)` lets you give specific reasons for the error), or by providing sane defaults (calls to `input(key, default)` with a good fallback default value).

 ## Outputs
 > Module 1: User fetcher